Advisory Committee on Investor Responsibility

 - Alice Bell ’21

-- David DeSwert, Associate Vice President for Finance
+- David DeSwert, Interim Vice President for Finance and Administration

 - Julianne Hillsamer ’20